bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 64°
+- 65°
-- Drizzle
+- Rain
-- 75% humidity
+- 77% humidity
-- 9 mph wind
+- 12 mph wind
-- 88% cloud cover
+- 81% cloud cover
-- 39 AQI 🟩
+- 40 AQI 🟩
-- 0.06 inches of rain expected in the next 48 hours
+- 0.05 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>